 This week I’m seeing how many DIY projects I can get out of three old t-shirts.
 I’m not the craftiest person in the blogosphere, so if I can do these, anybody can!
 Today is making T-shirt flowers.

 I think this is my favorite project so far.
-These t-shirt flowers are so easy and really adorable, and you could use them as embellishment for a variety of different projects — from headbands to gift wrapping and everything in between.
+These t-shirt flowers are so easy and adorable, and you could use them as embellishment for various projects — from headbands to gift wrapping and everything in between.
 I decided to dress up plain barrettes by attaching flowers to them, and they turned out so cute: